“I’m not creative.”

 This phase is the one in which the idea you’ve been preparing and incubating sees the light of day.
 It’s when that written piece comes out, when that song flows, when that canvas reveals its painting, and so on.
 It’s also when a good creative starts to evaluate the idea and determine whether it’s good or not – but only after they have enough to see where it’s going.

-Most of the creatives I know or work with get really frustrated with others at this phase.
-Other people only see the creation at the end – they don’t recognize or care much about the process that generated that idea.
-This is especially true with some supervisors and bosses who expect the end product on a certain schedule – the process does not work that way.
-Creatives know that for every good idea, there’re at least a few that don’t work out, but they can’t know ahead of time what’s going to work out and what won’t.
+Most of the creatives I know or work with get really frustrated with others during this phase.
+Other people only see the creation at the end, and they don’t recognize or care much about the process that generated that idea.
+This is especially true with some supervisors and bosses who expect the end product on a certain schedule, even though the creative process does not work that way.
+Creatives know that for every good idea, there are at least a few that don’t work out, but they can’t know ahead of time what’s going to work out and what won’t.

 The creative process begins with work and ends with work.
-The take-away point here is that creativity is not just percolating and Eureka – it’s percolating and Eureka sandwiched between work.
+The take-away point here is that creativity is not just percolating and Eureka: it’s percolating and Eureka sandwiched between work phases.

 Debugging Your Creative Process